kush-agra/Dynamic_Walls-app/README.md

 # Set Up

-1. Download and place the app in an appropriate location, preferably in the applications folder but you can leave it in the Downloads folder for it to be stealthy-not visible
+1. [Download the latest release](https://github.com/kush-agra/Dynamic_Walls-app/releases) and place the app in an appropriate location, preferably in the applications folder but you can leave it in the Downloads folder for it to be stealthy-not visible

 2. Right click and open the app (Double click won't work the first time becasue Gatekeeper) and it would ask you for an images folder, here are the [default mojave wallpapers as JPEG](https://mega.nz/#!c1RTmZwT!cveuEUEJQq8R6R3r3W9BFuBPo0WAI_YwMLtgAEG1620) (~45MB), you can get the uncompressed PNG's [here](https://mega.nz/#!UxxyVKJT!4Kn3ilScP2FALnbR3mG3G6I7gDpm7ZE8lGEGU1hGEG0) (~205MB) but the image order is a little incorrect, fix them as they are [here](https://github.com/kush-agra/Dynamic_Walls/issues/5)